We're trialling a new way to reduce waste

 In July 2023, we started our 4-bin waste service.
 This change was part of the State Government's Recycling Victoria Policy and we heard feedback from our community during consultation on our waste service.

 Along with a new purple bin for glass bottles and jars, we also made changes to hard waste collections and our waste charge.
-The next step to help reduce waste is to trial collecting rubbish bins every 2 weeks
+This trial to collect rubbish bin every 2 weeks is the next step to help reduce waste in Merri-bek.

 Click here to learn more about the introduction of our 4-bin waste service.